IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 - **SIDDO**: a model which has the *same initialisation as the base model but is trained on a different data order*.
 - **DISDO**: a model which has a *different initialisation but is trained with the same data order as the base model*.

-Through these three conditions, we show how traditional analysis of accuracy and loss analysis may be misleading.
+We show how traditional accuracy and loss analysis may be misleading through these three conditions.

 ### Test Error Analysis